LucasLimaPinho/coffeeandelk/README.md

  4. Spring provides good mechanism to handle exceptions in the RESTAPIController with annotation @ExceptionHandler; Utilizing @ExceptionHandler annotation we have a method to deal with all the type of exceptions thrown in the RESTAPIController - if we provide Exception.class as parameter for the annotation, it will be literally all exceptions since Exception.class is parent of all other exceptions class;

+ 5. Method marked with @ExceptionHandler will only handle exception thrown within its own class;

  Code Block - method for Exception handling: